AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Savings for Affinity Groups

-A final area where Farmers shines is its affinity group discounts.
-Farmers offers discounts to people who are members, employees, or retirees of certain businesses.
+Farmers shines above the competition with its affinity group discounts.
+It offers discounts to people who are members, employees, or retirees of certain businesses.
 Additionally, you can save by being a member of certain occupational groups or professional associations.
 Here are some examples of individuals that can save with Farmers:

 • Doctors